 Frat.
 Rush.
 Rushing.

 Do you what Rushing is?
 For parents of incoming freshman, you have probably started to hear about fraternity rush.
 The way rush is handled for fraternities are radically different than sororities, but I am glad to give you the parent perspective on both (check out our blog on sororities ).
 Either way, you will not find too many who love the process.
 But like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rush if it means not joining.
 So buckle up; the ride can get a bit bumpy.
-Formal 2019 Spring Recruitment begins January 14.
+Formal 2019 Spring Recruitment begins on January 14.
 Sign up here and get more info on the dates and chapters participating!